-Citizens from Georgia’s neighboring countries made up the largest share of international visitors in 2019.
-The top five source countries were Azerbaijan, Russia, Armenia, Turkey, and Iran.
-The number of visitors from Europe increased by 12 percent and from the United States by 25 percent from 2017 to 2018.
-The government has made it a priority to turn Georgia into a four-season tourist destination and is supporting and promoting medical, entertainment, sports, wine, and other kinds of tourism.
+Citizens from Georgia’s neighboring countries made up the largest share of international visitors in 2021.
+The government has prioritized diversification of tourists from other places with increased flights from the Middle East and looks to turn Georgia into a four-season tourist destination.
+The government also promotes medical, entertainment, sports, wine, and eco tourism.
 ‘Check In Georgia’ is an example of a government project that supports turning Georgia into a regional cultural and entertainment center.

 Georgian tour operators report an increase in tourists in both summer and winter, particularly in adventure and cultural tourism.
 Despite this interest in travel to Georgia, suitable accommodations outside of the capital and the major resort areas are still scarce because facilities have not been maintained or do not exist.
 The seaside resorts of Batumi and Kobuleti are undergoing rapid development.
-Foreign investments have supported construction of high-end hotels throughout the country, such as Sheraton, Radisson, Biltmore, Marriott, Hilton, Millennium, and Rixos, with more in development.
-To develop new tourism destinations, the government is promoting the seaside areas of Anaklia and Kobuleti (north of Batumi), and the mountainous town of Mestia, by building the needed infrastructure and offering concessionary terms to potential investors.
+Foreign investments have supported construction of high-end hotels throughout the country, such as Sheraton, Radisson, Biltmore, Marriott, Hilton, Best Western, Windham, Millennium, and Rixos, with more in development.
+To develop new tourism destinations, the government is promoting seaside areas, and the mountainous towns of Svaneti and Racha, by building the needed infrastructure and offering concessionary terms to potential investors.

-The World Bank’s roads rehabilitation and construction project aims to promote tourism by decreasing travel time, increasing auto safety, and facilitating the transport of goods across the country.
-The World Bank is implementing a long‐term program aimed at nature conservation, cultural heritage preservation and sustainable tourism development.
+The World Bank’s roads rehabilitation and construction projects aims to promote tourism by decreasing travel time, increasing auto safety, and facilitating the transport of goods across the country.
+The World Bank is implementing a long‐term program aimed at nature conservation, cultural heritage preservation, and sustainable tourism development.

-The state-owned Partnership Fund and privately held Georgian Co-Investment Fund (GCF) are looking at investment opportunities in tourism infrastructure in Tskaltubo (Imereti region), Kakheti, and have new or ongoing projects such as Best Western Kutaisi and Radisson Tsinandali.
-These funds are interested in partnering with investors on these projects.
+The state-owned Partnership Fund and privately held Georgian Co-Investment Fund (GCF) are looking at investment opportunities in tourism infrastructure and are interested in partnering with investors on these projects.